-Other than time constraints, there are problems of having ample resources available to run tests on every function of diversified applications.
+Other than time constraints, there are problems with having ample resources available to run tests on every function of diversified applications.
 As a result, the use of emulators has gained popularity a workaround to streamline and facilitate the testing process to make it easier and less tedious.

 Before we move on, let’s first get a firm grip on an “emulator”.
 So what is it?